notgull/notgull.github.io/_posts/2023-06-23-quest-for-piet.md

 }
 ```

 It adds a little bit more complexity to the implementation, but it helps the borrow checker make sense of all the lifetimes.
-As a bonus, I remove interior mutability from my codebase, which is a bad code smell anyways.
+As a bonus, I remove interior mutability from my codebase, which is a bad code smell.

 ...and after about an hour of work, two cups of coffee, and another brick in The Wall, I've finally restructured my code to use that middleware pattern.
 Running the sample generator now, I finally get images that are identical to the reference images!
 To my untrained eyes, at least.